Trapped Free Surface Waves for a Lamb-Oseen Vortex Flow: Code validation and comparison with results for other background flow

-provide evidence of the {correctness} of our numerical method by means of results obtained for a simpler {Newton's bucket problem, consisting of a solid body rotation} background flow of the form $\vect{U_0} = \bar{\Omega}r\vect{\hat{\theta}}$, {with rigid walls at $r=R$ and no damping region, as analysed by} \citet{mougel-2015}. {In this appendix, we} adopt the same non-dimensionalization {as \citet{mougel-2015}}, so that we can directly compare numerical solutions. {Results from our numerics are plotted} in figure~\ref{fig:comparison_modes_newtons_bucket}
+As a second test case, we have validated our code against results of \citet{mougel-2015} for Newton's bucket problem: solid body rotation with a rigid walls at $r=R$.
+We have adapted our code to this case.
+Results from our numerics are plotted in figure~\ref{fig:comparison_modes_newtons_bucket} and can be compared with Fig.~3 of \citet[][p.~223]{mougel-2015}.
+For this case, we adopt the same non-dimensionalization as \citet{mougel-2015}, so that we can directly compare our numerical solutions to theirs.

-and can be compared with {figure~3 of \citet[][p.~223]{mougel-2015}.
-Excellent agreement is seen, giving further confidence in the correctness of our numerics here.